Eugeniia/evgeniiagolovina.github.io/index.md

 Genestack is a platform to manage, process and visualize biological data, with a goal to help users leverage high-throughput multi-omics data and fast-track drug discovery, precision medicine and bioinformatics research in the post-genomic era.
 At Genestack I was involved in:

 - NGS data analysis
-- Development of test system for biological applications
+- development of test system for biological applications
-- Curation of experiments pre-uploaded from public databases (GEO, ArrayExpress, BioProject, ENA, SRA)
+- curation of experiments pre-uploaded from public databases
-- Development of user friendly interfaces via coordination with software developers
+- development of user friendly interfaces via coordination with software developers
-- Promotion of company products through writing tutorials and blog posts
+- promotion of company products through writing tutorials and blog posts
-- User support
+- user support

 &nbsp;